Chad-Mitchell/sunlight/README.md

 Connected simply, these four create a shared map that any resident or business owner can read in seconds.

-## Current status
+## Current status (one-liner, updated whenever you push)
- - In progress per the TODO section below
+- 12.03.25 – repo seeded, four sources locked, ready for first PDF ingest

 ## TODO (Pareto Sequence – Christmas 2025 MVP)